|

 my_out := open("my_file", "w");

-The first parameter of 'open' is the path of the file to be opened.
-Seed7 always uses the slash ('/') as path delimiter.
-The use of a backslash in a path may raise the exception 'RANGE_ERROR'.
-The second parameter of 'open' specifies the mode:
+The first parameter of open is the path of the file to be opened.
+The path must use the standard path representation.
+This means that a slash ('/') is used as path delimiter.
+A path with a backslash or a drive letter may raise the exception RANGE_ERROR.
+The second parameter of open specifies the mode:

 Binary mode: